 Check out a local event or festival

-Queenstown has a line-up of winter and spring events guaranteed to put an end (or at least a pause) on the winter blues, with themed dinners, parties, festivals, races, workshops, comedy and more.
+Queenstown has a line-up of winter and spring events guaranteed to put an end to the winter blues, with themed dinners, parties, festivals, races, workshops, comedy and more.

-From 28 August–6 September, the Southern Hemisphere's most popular pride festival Winter Pride NZ paints Queenstown rainbow with a line up of fun events on and off the ski field.
-Or, catch some of New Zealand's best multi-sports athletes in Peak to Peak race on 19 September, where racers will start at The Remarkables Ski Area and make their way to Coronet Peak via Lake Wakatipu.
+Over 27 August–5 September 2021, the Southern Hemisphere's most popular pride festival Winter Pride NZ paints Queenstown rainbow with a line up of fun events on and off the ski field.
+Or, catch some of New Zealand's best multi-sports athletes in Peak to Peak race on 11 September, where racers will start at The Remarkables Ski Area and make their way to Coronet Peak via Lake Wakatipu.

 Eat, Drink and be Merry